guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >```
 >The source is the location on the host and the target is the location on the container.

+We use this bind Mount during development to reflect changes in our code, into running container instantly.
+Because if the container is running in production on a server, there is no connected source code, which updates while it's running.

+bind mount:
+`docker run -d -p 3000:80 --rm --name feedback-app -v feedback:app/feedback -v "home/user/guilherme/dev:/app" -v feddback-note:volumes`

+`-v $(pwd):/app`

+by default volumes are read write, --> the container is able to read data from there and write data to them.

+to ensures that docker will now not be able to write into this folder or any of its sub-folders.

+`docker run -d -p 3000:80 --rm --name feedback-app -v feedback:app/feedback -v "home/user/guilherme/dev:/app:ro" -v feddback-note:volumes`

 Docker uses storage drivers to enable layered architecture.
 Some of the common storage drivers are: AUFS, ZFS, BTRFS, Device Mapper, Overlay, Overlay2.
 The selection of the storage driver depends on the underlying OS.